gabrielbdornas/braicode/pages/002-02-variables.md

 ```

 Note that booleans must be capitalized.
-Python will not understand if you spell it with a lowercase f or t an throw an error.
+Python will not understand an throw an error if you spell it with a lowercase f or t.

 ```Python
 Traceback (most recent call last):